 This trek takes you through the dense forest which is rich in flora and fauna, and the route further will surprise you because of its beautiful clearings.

-Consequently, get amazed by the views of Bandarpunch Peak, Kedarkantha Peak towards the north Kala Nag, Srikanta, Gangotri group of mountains Doon Valley and snow peaks of Changabang are visible from the summit of Nag Tibba Peak .
+Consequently, get amazed by the views of Bandarpunch Peak, Kedarkantha Peak towards the north Kala Nag, Srikanta, Gangotri group of mountains Doon Valley and snow peaks of Changabang are visible from the summit of Nag Tibba Peak.

 Indeed, this short trek has a variety of landscapes which makes this trek an interesting one.

-But, here are some more easy-level treks for beginners – Phulara Ridge, Deoriatal Chandrashila trek and Dayara bugyal Trek, Brahmatal Trek, Kedarkantha Trek
+But, here are some more easy-level treks for beginners – Phulara Ridge, Deoriatal Chandrashila trek and Dayara bugyal Trek, Brahmatal Trek, Kedarkantha Trek.

-Nag Tibba Trek Guide
+Nag Tibba Trek Complete Guide

 - Pickup Time: 7:00 AM from Dehradun